itext/pdfchain/README.md

 shsh                             : <garbled>
 ```

-complex queries on items stored in a blockchain
+### Complex queries on items stored in a blockchain

 ```java
 	/* build query